Kentucky-Fried-Circuits/DataGS/README.md

 ```

 * `total` is the total amount of storage the drive has in kilobytes.
-* `used` is the amount of used storage the drive has in kilobyes.
+* `used` is the amount of used storage the drive has in kilobytes.
-* `avail` is the amount of available storage the drive has in kilobyes.
+* `avail` is the amount of available storage the drive has in kilobytes.
 * `readOnly` if true, the drive is read-only.
 If false, drive is not read-only.
 * `name` is the name of the drive.
 * `type` is the file system or architecture of the drive.